finom/docs.vovk.dev/docs/controller.md

 ## Errors: `HttpException` class and `HttpStatus` enum

-You can gracefully throw HTTP exceptions similarly to NestJS approach. `HttpException` accepts 2 arguments.
-The first one is an HTTP code that can be retrieved from `HttpStatus`, the other one is error text.
+You can gracefully throw HTTP exceptions similarly to NestJS. `HttpException` class accepts 2 arguments.
+The first one is an HTTP code that can be retrieved from `HttpStatus`, the other one is an error text.

 ```ts
 import { HttpException, HttpStatus } from 'vovk';